matthieunoel/MSPR_JavaOuPas_WebService/README.md

   }
   ```

-  For only one promotion response looks like :
+  For every promotions response looks like :

   ```json
   {